Effect-TS/effect/docs/modules/ReadonlyRecord.ts.md

 ## separate

-Partitions a `ReadonlyRecord` of `Either` values into two separate records, one with the `Left` values and one with the `Right` values.
+Partitions a record of `Either` values into two separate records, one with the `Left` values and one with the `Right` values.

 **Signature**